 Anyone diagnosed with deep vein thrombosis, pulmonary embolisms, and those at risk of developing blood clots in the legs is eligible for an IVC filter.

 How Does Pericardial Effusion Lead to Cardiac Tamponade?

 Pericardial effusion is a condition in which extra fluid collects between the heart and the sac around the heart.
 The excess fluid puts pressure on the heart, leading to cardiac tamponade.

 Get a Free Lawsuit Evaluation

 If you or a relative have experienced serious medical issues from an IVC filter fracture, you may be liable to file a lawsuit against the filter manufacturer.

-Our experienced medical device litigation lawyers can help you file a claim and get the compensation you deserve.
+Our experienced medical device litigation lawyers at Schmidt & Clark, LLP can help you file a claim and get the compensation you deserve.